 A good sign of your provider’s competence would be them offering product development consulting as a separate part of their service offering.

-It would be highly preferable if your provider were cognizant of your business domain and had relevant business domain-related experience.
+It is highly desirable that your software provider be cognizant of your business domain, including some relevant business domain-related experience.

 The company must have a well-established Agile culture.
 To make sure it does, tell them you want to talk to their Team leads and Scrum masters.
 Try to find out how their teams are organized and managed.

-As a general rule, product development companies employ experts for all the positions, required by the full cycle of bespoke software development (software developers, QA engineers, BAs, PMs, designers, and technical writers).
+As a general rule, product development companies employ all the experts, required to support the full cycle of bespoke software development (software developers, QA engineers, BAs, PMs, designers, and technical writers).

 Ask your provider candidate about who their Product Owners are (although we recommend that the Product Owner be someone on your end).